Radee1/the-ugandan-history-channel/README.md

  * The font-family applied in the CSS page and over all TUHC site was adopted from Google fonts- https://fonts.google.com/

- * Some CSS code inspired from Lecture slides and love running project.
+ * Some CSS code inspired from Lecture slides and love running project for things such as images, and zoom effects.

  2. **Media**